DevExpress/devextreme-documentation/concepts/55 Vue Components/05 Add DevExtreme to a Vue Application/64 Create a Custom Bundle.md

     href: "https://github.com/DevExpress-Examples/devextreme-vite-vue-bundling"
 }

-For best experience, we recommend you to use the latest version of DevExtreme alongside ESM.
+For the best experience, we recommend that you use the latest version of DevExtreme alongside ESM.

 To create a custom bundle, follow the steps below: